-Luciano Pavarotti Municipal Theatre of Modena
+Pavarotti - FRENI Municipal Theatre of Modena

-This made the building more easily recognisable as a theatre from a distance, the view of which was in fact obstructed by the narrowness of the road in which it was erected.
-After almost four years of work the theatre - with a large portico on the outside to park carriages, numerous service rooms (among which the spacious room for decor used until a few years ago), a horse-shoe plan auditorium with four boxes and a gallery and a richly decorated ceiling - was inaugurated the evening of 3 October 1841 with the opera Adelaide of Borgogna at the Canossa Castle with music by Alessandro Gandini.
+This characteristic made the building easier to recognize as a theatre from a distance, in fact its view was obstructed by the narrowness of the street where it was erected.
+After almost four years of work the theatre was inaugurated in the evening of October 3rd 1841, with the opera "Adelaide of Borgogna at the Canossa Castle" with music by Alessandro Gandini.
+The new Municiapal Theater featured a large portico on the outside to park carriages, numerous service rooms (among which the spacious room for stage decor used until a few years ago), a horse-shoe plan auditorium with four stories, a gallery and a sumptuous ceiling decorated by artists Camillo Crespolani and Ferdinando Manzini.

-The ceiling - from which the large chandelier has been hanging since the introduction of electricity in 1887 - is decorated with ornamentation by Camillo Crespolani and figures by Luigi Manzini, who also made the stuccoes depicting stories of the Genius running along the balconies of the boxes framed by slender pillarets.
-In 1869 the ceiling was repainted by Ferdinando Manzini who suggested the addition of four groups of putti.
+The ceiling - from which the large chandelier has been hanging since the introduction of electricity in 1887 - is decorated with ornamentation by Camillo Crespolani and figures by Luigi Manzini, who also made the stuccoes depicting stories of the Genius running along the balconies of the boxes framed by slender pillars.
+In 1869 the ceiling was repainted by Ferdinando Manzini who suggested the addition of four groups of cherubs.

 Ticket office